awslabs/aws-video-transcriber/docs/en/deployment.md

 **Launch Amazon CloudFormation template**

-1. Log in to the AWS management console, select [AWS China (Beijing) Region operated by Sinnet][template-china1] or [AWS China (Ningxia) Region operated by NWCD][template-china2] to launch Amazon CloudFormation template.
+1. Log in to the AWS management console, select [AWS China (Beijing) Region operated by Sinnet][template-china1] or [AWS China (Ningxia) Region operated by NWCD][template-china2] to launch AWS CloudFormation template.

 2. The template will be launched in the default region after you log in to the console.
 Please select from the region drop-down list in the console navigation bar to switch to other regions if you need to change the region.